 Note: If there are less than 10 days between periods of employment, the student does not need to report the unemployment time to the CGE.

 Address changes: Please use CGE's address when filing your OPT so that we can receive the EAD for you.
 (The card should not be forwarded by the post office.)
-If you move while working on OPT, you must notify Marne or Lisa within ten days of moving.
+If you move while working on OPT, you must notify Marne or Rebecca within ten days of moving.
 By regulation, we must update your current U.S. address in your SEVIS record immediately.

 This reporting responsibility is an on-going requirement.
 Failure to submit accurate address and employment information throughout the OPT period may result in the loss of your F-1 status.
 As indicated above, you are also required to report any periods of unemployment.